 top of page

-Along with the worship of God and the edification of the saints, local and global evangelism are among the priorities of the local church.
-In a local church, the pastor must be among the vocal leaders and main equippers of the congregation to evangelize.
-He must possess a passion for God's glory, His global praise, the gospel, and the salvation of lost people.
+Along with the worship of God and the edification of the saints, evangelism is the church's priority.
+In a local church, the pastor must be among the congregation's vocal leaders and main equippers to evangelize.
+He must possess a passion for God's glory and His global praise, the gospel, and the salvation of lost people.
 He should also be among those who encourage the congregation to integrate evangelism throughout the life (ministries, activities, etc.) of the church.

 Pray

-1. Ask God to ignite a passion in your heart for His global praise (i.e., among the nations everywhere) and a love for lost people.
-Ask God to also ignite a passion in the hearts of the congregation you shepherd.
+1. Ask God to ignite a passion in your heart for His global praise among the nations and a love for lost people.
+Also, ask God to ignite a passion in the hearts of those you shepherd.

 2. Pray evangelistically, both privately and publicly, and encourage the congregation to do the same.